yeslogic/fathom/book/src/appendix/typing.md

 descriptions and host descriptions, so this means they must also be checked contextually.

-The flip between checking and inference also occurs here.
+The flip between checking and synthesis also occurs here.
 We rely on alpha equivalence check (\\(\tau_1 \equiv_{\alpha} \tau_2\\)) to ensure that the expected type
 \\(\tau_1\\) is equivalent to the inferred type \\(\tau_2\\).
 This could be replaced with a subtyping check in the future.

-### Type inference
+### Type synthesis

 \\[
 \boxed{